tasnim-s/tasnim-s/README.md

-### Hi there 👋
-Hello there!
+### Hello there!
 I'm a software engineer with a background in chemical engineering.
 I recently graduated from App Academy, a highly selective coding bootcamp where I learned JavaScript, React, Redux, Node, SQL, MongoDB, Ruby on Rails and AWS.
-I am currently seeking a a full-stack position where I can grow as a software engineer and create technologies that make the lives of my community better.
+I am currently seeking a a full-stack position where I can grow as a software engineer and create technologies that make the lives of my community better!

 <!--
 **tasnim-s/tasnim-s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.